asyrjasalo/RESTinstance/README.rst

     robot --outputdir results tests/

-If you chose the Docker method instead, this is quaranteed to work in most environments:
+If you chose the Docker method instead (recall the story about red and blue pill here, if you want), this is quaranteed to work in most environments:

 ::